The Wonders of Tamanu Oil

 I absolutely love it!

 Unrefined Tamanu Oil is one of those ingredients that I began using on my skin many years ago.
-I was so impressed with the results that I just had to use it in some of our products.
+I was so impressed with the results that I had to begin using it in some of our products.

 It seems like every day we hear about some passing fad--a new miracle superfood or age-defying plant extract.